siriobalmelli/notagit/README.md

 Docs are written in [Markdown](https://daringfireball.net/projects/markdown/syntax)
 	and then auto-generated with [Jekyll](https://jekyllrb.com/).

-If you would like to hack on the doucumentation:
+If you would like to hack on the documentation:

 -	place any new files in the [docs](./docs) directory
 -	files should have an `.md` extension